Eric Miller (rugby union)

-Eric Miller (born 23 September 1975) is a former Irish rugby union and Gaelic football player.
+Eric Miller (born 23 September 1975) is an Irish former rugby union and Gaelic football player.
 As a rugby player Miller played for, among others Old Wesley, Leicester Tigers, Ulster, Leinster, the Barbarians, Ireland and the British and Irish Lions.
 After retiring as a rugby player, Miller switched football codes and went on to play Gaelic football for the Dublin county team.

 Early years

 As a schoolboy and youth, Miller played several sports.
 He was educated at Wesley College where he played both rugby union and cricket.

 At the same time he played association football for Leicester Celtic, a team whose former players also included Damian Duff.

 He also played Gaelic football for Ballyboden St Enda's and, together with Brian Stynes, he helped them win a Dublin Under 21 Championship title in 1995.

 Miller eventually opted to concentrate on rugby union and spent the 1995–96 season playing for Old Wesley.
 He also represented Leinster for the first time at senior level.